dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 Resulting in less duplicate coding for data teams and more consistency for data consumers.

-The dbt Semantic Layer has four main parts:
+The dbt Semantic Layer has these main parts:

 - Define your metrics in version-controlled dbt project code using [MetricFlow](/docs/build/about-metricflow)
 	* dbt_metrics is now deprecated